hunterkempf/Sparkify_Churn/README.md

 ![GBTree Test AUC](/Images/GBTree-Test-AUC.png)

+This model improves the best AUC we were able to achieve on the training and test sets that we were able to get with Logistic Regression or Decision Trees!
+In order to combat the small overfitting we see with the drop between training and test AUC a parameter grid search can be used to try to optimize hyperparameter tuning similar to what we have done for the Logistic Regression above.
+Usually this will result in a more generalizable model.

 Grid Search Hyper Parameter Tuned Model

 ![GBTree Train AUC tuned](/Images/GBTree-Training-AUC-tuned.png)

 ![GBTree Test AUC tuned](/Images/GBTree-Test-AUC-tuned.png)

+This model with parameter tuning and a validation split performs a little worse than the GBTree model with the default parameters in training but you can see that there is basically no drop off in the test set.
+I think that this model would be better to use and would generally perform more reliably than the original GBTree model we had.

 ### Justification

+For this analysis we tried 3 different models and compared them on the same metric of AUC.
+Ultimately GBTree proved to be the best algorithm to use for our model.
+Using a Grid Search and Train/Validation Splits during the training process we were able to find optimal parameters that did not show signs of overfitting.

 ## Conclusion

 ### Reflection

 ### Improvement

+Future Improvements to this model can be from the following areas:

+- Spark Structured Streaming: For a real usecase it would be important to gain the understanding that a user is likely to churn right away thus it would be a good idea to use Spark's Structured Streaming API to get model scores back in near real time.

+- Date Based Features: The features I created were all relatively simple so including some features based on the number of days or months that a user has been on the service would be useful ie logins per month or songs per month.

+- Trending Features: What a user has done in the last session, last day, last week etc may have predictive power that would allow for more insights to be found.
+Adding these trending features could provide an improvement to predictions we are making.